 • Disney’s PCH Grill at the Disney’s Paradise Pier Hotel

-The Fantastic Dining Packages are available with three different dining and pricing options.
+The Fantastic Dining Packages are available with two different dining and pricing options.

 Enjoy a picturesque view of the Rivers of America while eating a 3-course dinner (starter, entrée and dessert).
 The price for dinner plus a reserved viewing area voucher is $45 per adult and $25 per child (ages 3 to 9); tax and gratuity not included.